DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/FAQ.md

 If there is an error saving the file to secure location and **Stop processing on failure** was enabled on **Electronic reporting destination**, the processing will error and **Payment status** remains _None_.
 Example error: The process stopped because the delivery of file ‘%’ to the destination failed.
 The payments cannot be generated. <br>
 Check setup on the applicable [Electronic reporting export connections](Setup/ACCOUNTS-PAYABLE/Save-electronic-reporting-file-to-secure-location.md)

+### Encryption
+#### Issue
+Your export/import connection is setup to use DXC encryption / decryption and you receive error 'The remote server returned an error: (403) Forbidden.'

+#### Resolution
+This error indicates Azure blob storage connection string has expired.
+Options:
+- If still want to use SAS URL to Azure blob file to store the encryption keys: Create a new string
+- From Finance Utilities 10.0.42.202504081 the following two new options are also available:
+   -  Still using Key vault, but secrets can be stored in Azure containing base 64 encoded data of the actual keys into D365 key vault.
+These secrets will then be pulled into FinOps as base64, and decoded before being used for encryption/decryption purposes.
+   -  Using Key source String: Store keys within FinOps without Azure and Key vaults

 ### 	Number sequences are not available to setup